+On My Period was born in 2002 as a cyclical devotion to that time of the month when I bleed.
+It was the way I explored my connection to the moon as my body ebbed and flowed like the tides.
 When I began this project, I used tampons.
-The cotton string that dangled out of my vagina reminded me of a tail, giving birth to Devil Girl, the first of becomings that emerged on my period.
+The cotton string that dangled out of my vagina reminded me of a tail, giving birth to Devil Girl, the first of menstrual archetypes that emerged on my period.

 Raised in a Catholic environment, I was made well aware of “the devil” that lurked waiting to consume my innocence.
 The beginning of my menstrual flow marked my awareness of sex, questioning religious and societal norms, and the formation of my own identity.
 An external force when I was a child, “the devil” grew inside me as I bled monthly.

 Devil Girl is fierce and full of PMS rage.
 I began wearing two red chopsticks through buns on either side of my head to complement my “tail.”
-Devil Girl opened me up to the many images throughout art history portraying horns as a metaphor for the crescent moon (such as depictions of the Moon Goddess, Artemis/Diana, goddess of the hunt).
+Devil Girl opened me up to the many times women have been demonized throughout history and helped me recognize images portraying horns as a metaphor for the crescent moon (such as depictions of the Moon Goddess, Artemis/Diana, goddess of the hunt).

 It was only a matter of time before my flow paint reached my face.
 Sometimes I wore PMS war paint boldly.
-Other times I wore my flow as rouge on my cheeks and lips, reminding me that the roots of make-up lay in a woman’s desire to advertise that she is of childbearing age.
+Other times I wore my flow as rouge on my cheeks and lips, reminding me of the roots of make-up in the ancient art of seduction.

 In 2003, my photograph titled, The Moon and I (NSFW), was on exhibit at Art @ Large Gallery in New York City.
 Attending the art opening was my first flesh and blood public appearance alongside my work.